Hlufies/Algorithm_Learning/An extremely messed up life.md

 #### Firstly, I need to tell you about the diaries and letters from before.
 Then, please tell me, can you recall any of it?
 Or how much can you remember?
 #### The first post goes like this,
 ```
-'Wall: Posting in the hopes that she'll see it.
+Posting in the hopes that she'll see it.

 I'm a guy from the neighboring Chongqing University of Posts and Telecommunications.